 Like a lot of people, I long for my so-called dream home and all the money in the world with which to decorate it.
-But right now that’s not my reality and I suspect, it isn’t the reality for many of you.
+But right now that’s not my reality and I suspect it isn’t the reality for many of you.
 If I’m honest I’m not sure I’d even know what to do with unlimited funds, I’m so used to making do and working with what I’ve got!
-It’s how I was raised and it has now become one of the key tenets upon which I’ve built my styling and writing careers.
+It’s how I was raised and it has now become one of my trademarks upon which I’ve built my styling and writing careers.

-I’ve rented my apartment for two and a half years.
-It’s my post-divorce home, meant to be temporary but as these things go, temporary might become four or five years.
+I’ve rented my flat for two and a half years.
+It’s my post-separation home, intended to be temporary but as these things go, temporary might become four or five years.
 It’s not my dream home by any means, but it’s in a great neighbourhood with shops, restaurants and a lovely park all within walking distance.
-It’s also quite literally a stone’s throw from my son’s school and most of his friends, a very important factor after living in LA for years, and being a good drive, not a walk from everything.
-I think I’ve done a pretty good job of making it a nice home for me and my kids, but because I haven’t known when we’d be moving on, I’ve never properly settled.
-Now that I’ve decided I’ll most likely be in this flat for another year and a half or more, I’m feeling the urge to make it a bit nicer, to tackle some of the annoying and not too pretty areas that I’ve been living with.
+It’s also quite literally a stone’s throw from my son’s school and most of his friends, a very important factor after living in LA for years where we were a good drive, not a walk from everything.
+I’ve done an OK job of making it a nice home for me and my kids, and I’ve probably done more than most people would care to do with a rented home.
+But because I haven’t known when we’d be moving on, I haven’t felt really settled and certain areas have been left looking like we just moved in!
+Now that I’ve decided I’ll most likely be in this flat for a couple more years, I’m feeling the urge to make it a bit nicer, to tackle some of the annoying and not too pretty areas that I’ve been living with because it’s “temporary”.
 But of course I’m also keen to curb the spending as I want to keep saving for when I buy my own home again.

-First I decided which specific rooms/areas I was going to tackle, in this case my main open-plan living room/kitchen and my bedroom.
-And then I took a hard look around and began the following steps:
+First I decided which specific rooms/areas I want to tackle, in this case my main open-plan living room/kitchen and eventually my bedroom.
+And then I took a hard look around and began the following four steps:

 - Assess what you already have and decide what is useful, beautiful, or has sentimental value and should therefore be kept.